RETESTS – EVALUATING PROGRESS

 A settling down pattern can also occur on the second four minerals.

 5. Coming alive pattern.
 This is defined as an increase in the levels of all of the following minerals – calcium, magnesium, sodium and potassium.
 The indicator may also be an increase in three of these minerals, provided that the fourth one remains the same as on the previous test.
 The greater the increase, generally, the more reliable is the indicator.

 6. A hill pattern.
 This is defined as a calcium/magnesium ratio less than about 3.5 and a sodium/potassium ratio greater than about 3.
 This indicator is only reliable if the hill was not present on the previous test.
-For more on this pattern, read The Hill Pattern on this website.

 7. Everything coming out pattern.
 This pattern is defined as an increase in four or more of the toxic metal or certain other readings.
 The four may include iron, copper, manganese, chromium and/or selenium providing these increase into a toxic range for the mineral.

-3. Step down pattern when it was not present on the previous test.
+13. A step down pattern when it was not present on the previous test.

-5. An elevation in the zinc level, provided it was less than about 12 mg% on the previous test.
+15. An elevation in the zinc level, provided it was less than about 12 mg% on the previous test.

 16. A faster oxidation rate in a child who is less than about 5-10 years old.

 1. If the opposite to one of these patterns occurs, it does not indicate a lack of progress.
 This may be important in some cases.
 For example, if the oxidation rate slows down in a child, this is not a bad sign.
 However, it is not reliable enough to be listed in this article as signs of progress.